-- A. Outside agency approvals.
+- a. land use, - b. public sites, environmental design, - c. vehicular, pedestrian and - d. bicycle circulation, recreation, water, wastewater, drainage and other elements as set forth in this title. - e.
+The Planning Board may waive one or more elements of the plan, if they are determined inapplicable. - (3).
+Written Submission Requirements - a.
+A project narrative describing the project, including updates and changes proposed from the Sketch Plan to the Final Plan. - 4.
+Performance Standards and Approval Criteria - A. Outside agency approvals.
 Any applicable approvals from Maine DEP, MaineDOT, the Army Corps of Engineers or other state or federal agencies must be sought for the entire Master Site Development Plan, not individual phases.
 Stormwater, traffic and other impacts of project phases are cumulative. - B. Infrastructre.
 Improvements within the right-of-way, including streetlights, sidewalks, streets, guardrails and more will maintain consistency in construction details, design and materials throughout the Master Site Development Plan. - C. Stormwater.
 Each phase of the project shall include stormwater treatment adequate to treat that phase of the project.
 It is acceptable to oversize stormwater infrastructure in early phases to treat later development.
-It is not acceptable for proposed development to rely on later phase construction for necessary stormwater treatment. - A-D. Traffic.
+It is not acceptable for proposed development to rely on later phase construction for necessary stormwater treatment. - D. Traffic.
 New streets in the Master Site Development Plan will include provisions for adequate turnarounds between project phases.
-Hammerheads or cul-de-sacs installed at the end of each phase may be removed if the street is extended in future phases. - 4.
-Approval Decisions

-B. The Planning Board shall approve, approve with conditions, or deny a Master Site
+Hammerheads or cul-de-sacs installed at the end of each phase may be removed if the street is extended in future phases. - 5.
+Decisions - A. The Planning Board shall approve, approve with conditions, or deny a Master Site